 ~), and dot (

-Following types of characters cannot be placed directly inside URLs -
+Following is the classification of different types of characters that cannot be placed directly inside URLs -

 ASCII control characters: Characters in the range